 Spring is a larger medium-sized town located in the state of Texas.
 With a population of 60,827 people and 45 constituent neighborhoods, Spring is the 58th largest community in Texas.

-Spring is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Spring is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Spring who work in office and administrative support (19.63%), sales jobs (12.21%) and management occupations (8.67%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Spring is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Spring who work in office and administrative support (19.63%), sales jobs (12.21%), and management occupations (8.67%).

 Also of interest is that Spring has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Spring is a great place for families with children to consider.
-First of all, many other families with children live here, making Spring a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Spring has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Spring is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Spring’s overall crime rate is lower than average for the country.

-The citizens of Spring are slightly better educated than the national average of 21.84% for all cities and towns, with 21.79% of adults in Spring having a bachelor's degree or advanced degree.
+The education level of Spring citizens is a little higher than the average for US cities and towns: 21.79% of adults in Spring have at least a bachelor's degree.

 The per capita income in Spring in 2010 was $27,048, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $108,192 for a family of four.
 However, Spring contains both very wealthy and poor people as well.